-Ffynone House began life as St Winifrede’s Convent School in the latter part of the 19th Century.
-Pupils were taught by nuns of the Ursuline Order, who still retain a presence at Stella Maris Convent close by.
+Ffynone House began life as St Winifrede’s Convent School in the late 19th Century.
+Pupils were taught by nuns of the Ursuline Order, who remain at Stella Maris Convent close by.

 Part of the school suffered bomb damage during the Second World War and a photograph of the bombed science laboratory can be seen at Swansea Museum.

 The Convent continued to provide education for boys and girls after the war, and in 1964, a new block was constructed with a purpose built hall, classrooms and laboratories.
 However, the opening of Bishop Vaughan Catholic School in 1966 enabled a larger number of students to be accommodated, and in 1969 the convent school closed.

 Today, reminders of the St Winifred’s can be seen in the stained glass window in the entrance hall, the old school crest in the refectory, and the cross on the front façade.

 Ffynone House School welcomed its first pupils in 1973 when the site was acquired to establish a new independent school, founded by local businessman Mr Marshall David, under the Headship of Mrs Audrey Jackson.

 The founding values and ethos – providing individual education within a family environment – remain true today.
 The dedicated staff has since helped generations of pupils of all abilities develop the confidence and skills to fulfil their ambitions.